 As someone whose entire life has been dedicated to understanding and working towards solutions of root causes, getting to the root cause of the cancer in my body was the premise of my entire health crisis.
 While I underwent medical testing to reveal the underlying genetic mutations from a DNA perspective, I also embarked on a quest to learn about my ancestry.
 I was seeking common threads of resilience and instead found the truth of the trauma my white, Anglo-Saxon ancestry has inflicted upon people of color.

-The spiritual journey I often reference in sharing my vulnerabilities through the experience with cancer has a deeper layer based in the awareness that so much of what I learned in school and my personal upbringing was a lie.
+The spiritual awakening I often reference in sharing my vulnerabilities through the experience with cancer is deeply connected to the awareness that so much of what I learned in school, and my personal upbringing, was a lie.
 Realizing my entire worldview was breaking apart was unnerving to say the least.
-Learning to understand my white privilege became an integrated part of my healing journey, with includes the disease of racism, something I have never been able to really discuss out of fear of being misunderstood.
-Until now.
-Part of using my privilege to stand beside people of color in justice is speaking this truth.
+Learning to understand what it meant to be socialized in “whiteness” became an integral part of my healing journey.
+Healing from the disease of racism as being connected to my experience navigating cancer, is something I find challenging to communicate without creating much misunderstanding with how much the lack of time prohibits getting into more nuanced conversations.
+Part of using my privilege to speak these truths for racial and economic justice is what I consider a responsibility for humanity and healing the wounds of my ancestors.

-I became painfully aware of the truth of what a country founded on colonialism really means and the suffering that was inflicted, and continues to inflict, on the original people of this land and the land itself.
+I became painfully aware of the truth of what a country founded on colonialism really means and the suffering that was (and continues to be) inflicted on the original people of this land, the people brought to this land to generate its wealth, and the land itself.
 America was forged out of violence and genocide.
 We, as white people have only heard one perspective—and it is based in lies.
-There are always multiple sides to a story, and in this case, the perspective of non-white skinned people was intentionally kept out of history to pave the way for the political and financial rise of white people in exchange for the oppression of people of color.
+There are always multiple sides to a story, and in this case, the perspective of black and brown people was intentionally kept out of history to pave the way for the political and financial rise of the white ruling class in exchange for the oppression of people of color, and ultimately the class divides that are ruining the country.

 The Trauma of Oppressor Ancestry

-I had always been so proud that my great-grandfather was a Vermont Legislator and then I learned it was during a time when Abenaki and other First Nation people were being sterilized on the very soil where Vermonters now grow their food.
+I was always so proud that my great-grandfather was a Vermont Legislator.
+Then I learned it was during a time when Abenaki and other First Nation people were being sterilized on the very soil where Vermonters now grow their food.

-Next I began to understand the foundation of the success and growth of capitalism, generating wealth for the upper classes today, is based in theft—stealing people from their own culture, land, and power to ship them across the world to generate the wealth of white Americans—my ancestry included.
+Next I began to understand the foundation of the success and growth of capitalism and how it its generation of unequal wealth for the white upper classes is based in theft—stealing people from their own culture, land, and power to ship them across the world to generate the wealth of white Americans through physical, emotional, and spiritual genocide.

-When I read that something snapped inside of me.
+Reading that was the final straw in never being able to return to any former life.
 I thought of how many times I have heard white people say black people just need to “get over” something that happened hundreds of years ago.
-When those are the collective stories of an entire people passed down to children, whose themes continue to play out through systemic racism over time, there is no “getting over”, only pain and suffering on repeat.
-And because those are NOT the stories of our white ancestry—we, as white people, have absolutely NO RIGHT to form opinions about the lived experiences that we can never, ever truly understand.
+When those are the collective stories of an entire people passed down to children, with themes that continue to play out through systemic racism today, there is no “getting over”, only pain and suffering on repeat.
+Furthermore, because the truth of what happened to black and brown people are NOT the stories of white ancestry—white people, have absolutely NO RIGHT to form opinions about the lived experiences that we DID NOT experience and can never, ever truly understand.

-That is true about the past and it is true now.
-We as white people feel we are entitled to an opinion about everything.
-And we are being told by non-white skinned people that it is not our place to have an opinion about something we have not lived.
+We, as white people, feel we are entitled to an opinion about everything.
+And we are being told by non-white skinned people that it is not our place to have an opinion about their lived experience.
 And we, as white people do not like to be told what to do, ESPECIALLY by black people, yet we’re okay with telling people of color what to do all-the-time.
 THAT is white supremacy culture.
-For once, we are being asked to listen and to act on behalf of ending racism.
-Our work as white people is to hear the voices of non-white people , to unlearn the white side of history, and change our individual and societal behavior.
+Now white people are being asked to listen and to act on behalf of ending racism.
+Our work as white people is to hear the voices of non-white people, to unlearn the white side of history, and change our individual and societal behavior.
 It is time for us to learn the truth about why we white folks have privilege and why people of color are protesting, rioting, and looting (three different types of people—see this video by writer and director Kimberly Latrice Jones who makes a crystal clear distinction between the three).

-As we unlearn the false history we have been told, we can then shift to relearning so we can deconstruct and rebuild a nation based on equity, justice, acceptance, compassion, healing, and liberation—for ALL members of our society.
+As white people unlearn the false history we have been told, we can shift into relearning so we can deconstruct and rebuild a nation based on equity, justice, acceptance, compassion, healing, and liberation—for ALL beings in society.
 Yes, there are still so many inequities for many white people.
 No one is saying there is not.
-Changing the systems of oppression will benefit everyone except the people at the top with the majority of wealth and power and they are the ones with the interest and power that is fostering the divisiveness.
-We are being played like pawns in a game that only brings us harm.
+Changing the systems of oppression will benefit everyone except the people at the top with the majority of wealth and power.
+The sooner we can recognize and hold accountable the wealthy, white elite as the ones with the interest and power that is fostering the divisiveness, the more chance there will be that we do not tear each other apart.
+We are being played like pawns in a game that only brings harm.
 We need to wake up!
-The sooner we realize that, the sooner we can come together as people, instead of as puppets in a system that only cares about the power and wealth of the white elite.
+The sooner we realize that, the sooner we can learn to embrace our diversity, instead of dividing like puppets in a system that only cares about the power and wealth of the white elite.

 This work is hard.

 I write this article for the white people in my life who are struggling to understand.
-I know words are triggers and hearing white privilege, white supremacy, and racist make many of us shut down.
+I know words are triggers and hearing white privilege, white supremacy, and racist make many shut down.
 I recognize many white people feel under-appreciated, over-worked, under-paid, and experience a lot of inequity and injustice in daily life.
 These feelings are valid and these experiences are true.
-Right now, the time at hand is not about the struggles of white people.
-It’s about how the structures, norms, and behaviors in dominant white society place less value on black people than white, less on dark-skinned people than light.
+When we can see how the structures, norms, and behaviors in dominant white society that place less value on people’s lives because of the color of their skin are the root cause of all of our suffering, then and only then can we work together towards liberation for us all.

 We, as white people, don’t like to be challenged.
 We have been competing in a system that doesn’t serve many of us and we are tired too.
 But our brothers and sisters in the human race are calling out for our help.
-Offering our support by learning to understand our whiteness is the stating point of how we are being asked to help other human beings and how we can tip the energies from hate to LOVE.
+Offering our support by learning to understand our whiteness is the stating point of how we are being asked to cultivate new social constructs and tip the energies from hate to LOVE.

 Moving Forward to Learn and Heal

 The journey to understand white privilege is personal and can also be very empowering if we can hold space in our hearts and schedules for the process.
 Learning more about our personal family ancestry and how it impacted the lives of people of color is one way to get started.
-We need to talk about what we learn and feel with other white people and be aware of our white fragility—the sensitivity that arises when doing this work.
+We also need to talk about what we learn, feel, and are experiencing about race with other white people so we can be communally aware of our white fragility—the sensitivity that arises when doing this work.

 I also suggest watching this video made by Myra Flynn, an old friend and black singer from Vermont who spoke very insightful truths for her white and rural fan base to understand systemic racism and Black Lives Matter in a very gentle and loving way.

 Personally for me, my work since going through cancer and the spiritual and social awakening I continue to learn from and grow with, is committed to transforming cultural systems with equity and justice for all.
 I will make mistakes and I have much to learn.
 I will hold space for uncomfortable conversations and accept that things get messy.
-I will lose friends and be judged, yet I will stand for compassion, humanity, and racial justice.
+I will lose friends and be judged, yet I will stand for empathy, humanity, and racial justice for this long-term journey.

 Thank you for honoring love and compassion for yourself and others by reading this.
 Please share if you feel it will be helpful for white people you know and much love as we navigate this turbulent road.
 Please try to listen and keep an open heart and ask the same of others.